Son of Colombia's president arrested as part of money laundering probe | Law-Order

 - Colombia

-Colombian police arrested the president's son Saturday as part of a high-profile money laundering probe into funds he allegedly collected during last year's presidential campaign.
+Colombian police arrested the president's son Saturday as part of a high-profile money laundering probe into funds he allegedly collected from convicted drug traffickers during last year's presidential campaign.

-The chief prosecutor's office said in a statement that Nicolas Petro and his ex-wife were taken into custody on orders of a court in Bogota around 6 am local time Saturday.
+The chief prosecutor's office said in a statement that Nicolas Petro and his ex-wife were taken into custody on orders of a court in Bogota around 6 a.m. local time Saturday.
+It said that once brought before a judge, prosecutors would seek their provisional detention as it investigates the two for money laundering.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)